John-Lluch/SWRevealViewController/README.md

 # SWRevealViewController

-A UIViewController subclass for presenting two view controllers inspired on the FaceBook app, done right!
+A UIViewController subclass for revealing a rear (left) or/and a right view controller behind a front controller, inspired on the FaceBook app, done right!

 ## Features